-Once the rises are finished it’s 7 or 8 miles of descending with no brakes, no slowing… just pure fun.
+Once the rises are finished there are 7 or 8 miles of descending with no brakes, no slowing required… just pure fun.
 Although at one point we did see a deer on the side of the road and slowed a bit, just in case it bolted into the road.
 Fortunately, it stayed put and calmly watched us go by.

 At Balsam Gap the climbing begins once again.
 This is the Waterrock Knob climb.
 8 miles at a nearly unchanging steady grade.
 It’s not too difficult, but can feel relentless due to it’s length and the curves can begin to look repetitive.
 I’ve done this climb countless times and know it by heart, so I called out some of the landmarks and clues to Tom, letting him know when it would finally let off about a mile from the top.

 Normally by this point on the Breakaway ride, this is where I start to crack.
 On three prior occasions I’ve really started to suffer halfway up Waterrock.
 On the second of those three I turned the 105 mile route into a 155 mile day by riding to and from Lake Junaluska, so that much was to be expected.
 The first year, it had poured rain all day long and I was cold and wet and miserable… the legs just wouldn’t stay warm.
 Last year wasn’t as bad but I still wasn’t able to go as hard as I wanted to and lost a lot of time in the overall.